aro-network/aro-docs/docs/user-guides/software-setup.md

    The 19-digit **Virtual Serial Number** for this Edge Node will appear on the screen.
 Record this number, as it is critical for activation.
    ![Add New Node](/img/user-guides/cmd_adding.png)
    ![Add New Node_SN](/img/user-guides/cmd_inputsn.png)
-   Open the **ARO Dashboard** (accessible via the ARO project website or designated interface).
+   Open the [**ARO Dashboard**](https://dashboard.aro.network).
 Navigate to **ARO Nodes** > **Add an ARO Client**, follow steps and enter the 19-digit Virtual Serial Number.
    ![Device Recognition](/img/user-guides/cmd_finddevice.png)
    The dashboard will recognize the software image instance and display its information.
 Confirm to continue.
    > **Important**: Ensure the software image is online during activation.
 If it is offline, the activation or node addition process may fail.

    ![Region Selection](/img/user-guides/cmd_region.png)
-   Select the appropriate region and assign a name to your new Edge Node.
+   Select the appropriate region and assign a name to your new node.

 4. **Verify Running Status**
    ![Activation Complete](/img/user-guides/cmd_activate.png)
    Congratulations!
-You have successfully set up your new **Edge Node**.
-The CMD console will return to the main menu, displaying real-time network and activation status.
-If both statuses appear in green, your Edge Node is running successfully.
+You have successfully set up your new **ARO Client**.
+The CMD console will return to the main menu, displaying real-time network status and activation status.
+If both statuses appear in green, your ARO Client is running successfully.